f-jiang/stow-that-window/README.md

 ## License

-This project is licensed under the Apache License - see the LICENSE.txt file for details.
+This project is licensed under version 2.0 of the Apache License; see the [LICENSE.txt](https://github.com/f-jiang/stow-that-window/blob/master/LICENSE.txt) file for details.

 ## Acknowledgements